 With its breathtaking cliffs and crystal-clear waters, Blue Point Beach offers a taste of paradise whether you’re a surfer eager to ride the waves or simply seeking a serene spot to soak up the sun.

 Want to save on your Uluwatu trip?
-Book with Klook and use my code GLADISTRAVELS to get 5% off hotels and 3% off on Klook Activities.
+Book with Klook and use my code GLADISKLOOK to get 5% off hotels and 3% off on Klook Activities.
 No minimum spend, and you can use it up to two times per user!

 Find the Hidden Suluban Beach and Uluwatu Beach